 Before we can commence clinical trials for any product candidate, we must complete extensive preclinical studies that support any future Investigational New Drug, or IND, applications in the United States, or similar applications in other jurisdictions.
-All of our clinical trials have, to date, been conducted in Australia, New Zealand, Europe and South Korea.
-However, we recently submitted and cleared an IND with the FDA for our Phase 2 clinical trial for KER-050 in patients with MDS.
+We have not interacted with or submitted any IND to the FDA and all of our clinical trials have, to date, been conducted in Australia.
 Conducting preclinical testing is a lengthy, time-consuming and expensive process and delays associated with product candidates for which we are directly conducting preclinical testing and studies may cause us to incur additional operating expenses.
-While we are conducting two Phase 2 clinical trials for KER-050, one in patients with MDS and one in patients with myelofibrosis, and a Phase 2 clinical trial for KER-047 in patients with IRIDA, and plan to initially conduct a Phase 2 clinical trial for KER-047 in MDS and myelofibrosis patients with functional iron deficiency and a Phase 2 clinical trial for KER-012 in patients with PAH, outside of the United States, we cannot be certain of the timely completion or outcome of our preclinical testing and studies for our other product candidates and cannot predict if the FDA will accept our proposed clinical programs or if the outcome of our preclinical testing and foreign clinical trials will ultimately support the further development of our other product candidates.
+While we are conducting a Phase 1 clinical trial for KER-047, and plan to initially conduct Phase 2 clinical trials for KER-050, outside of the United States, we cannot be certain of the timely completion or outcome of our preclinical testing and studies for our other product candidates and cannot predict if the FDA will accept our proposed clinical programs or if the outcome of our preclinical testing and foreign clinical trials will ultimately support the further development of our other product candidates.
 As a result, we cannot be sure that we will be able to submit INDs or similar applications for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or similar applications will result in the FDA or comparable foreign regulatory authorities allowing clinical trials to begin.